The growth of massive stars via stellar collisions in ensemble star clusters: Summary and Discussion

 \section{Summary and Discussion}

-We performed a series of $N$-body simulations of solo and ensemble star clusters and found that ensemble clusters evolve through typically two paths depending on their assembling time compared to the core-collapse time of the sub-clusters.
+We performed $N$-body simulations of solo and ensemble star clusters and found that ensemble clusters evolve through typically two pathways depending on their assembling time compared to the core-collapse time of the sub-clusters.

-In the early assembling case ($t_{\rm cc}>t_{\rm ens}$), the remnant clusters have dynamically mature characteristics (mass segregation and core collapse) compared to solo-clusters.
-The evolution of early assembling clusters is similar to that of sub-virial solo-clusters.
-The early assembling clusters experience mass segregation and core collapse on the time scale of the sub-clusters, which is shorter than that of initially large solo clusters, and the short relaxation time of sub-clusters is conserved in the remnant clusters.
-This dynamically early evolution results in efficient multiple collisions of stars and helps the formation of extremely massive PCPs with $\sim 1000 M_{\odot}$.
+In the {\em early assembling} case the sub clusters merge before they experience core collapse individually: $t_{\rm cc}>t_{\rm ens}$.
+After merging, their remnant clusters have dynamically mature characteristics (strongly mass segregated and core collapsed) compared to solo-clusters.
+The early assembling clusters experience mass segregation and core collapse on the time scale of the sub-clusters, which is shorter than that of initially large solo clusters; the short relaxation time of sub-clusters is conserved in the remnant clusters.
+This dynamically early evolution results in efficient multiple collisions of stars and helps the formation of extremely massive primary collision products (PCPs) with $\sim 1000 M_{\odot}$.
+The evolution of the early assembling clusters can be mimicked by solo-clusters when those are born sub-virial.

-In the late assembling case ($t_{\rm cc}<t_{\rm ens}$), the dynamically mature characteristics suppress the growth of massive stars via stellar collisions.
+In the {\em late assembling} case the sub clusters experience core collapse before they merge into the larger conglomerate: $t_{\rm cc}<t_{\rm ens}$.
+The dynamically mature characteristics of the merger remnant suppresses the growth of massive stars via stellar collisions.
 In this case, the sub-clusters experience core collapse individually and form their own PCPs, but the maximum mass of the PCPs in the sub-clusters is limited by the total mass of the sub-clusters.
 Even after the sub-clusters assemble, the PCPs stop growing because the central density of the remnant cluster is already depleted due to the quick dynamical evolution of the sub-clusters.
 Since the PCPs in sub-clusters form massive binaries, they interact with each other in the remnant clusters.
 Some of them (SCPs) collide, but the others are scattered from the cluster by three-body or binary-binary encounters.
 In our simulations, 40\% of the SCPs are ejected from the cluster or scattered to the outskirts of the remnant clusters.
 The SCPs sometimes escape with a high velocity ($>30$km/s) and reach $\sim 100$ pc from the cluster within their life time ($\sim 3$ Myr).
 The observed massive high-velocity stars such as VFTS 682 might be formed in this way (see also Paper 1).